Obedient Wives Club: History

-Global Ikhwan, which also founded a controversial polygamy club, has been closely tied to the religious Islamic sect Al-Arqam which was banned in Malaysia in 1994.
+Global Ikhwan, which also founded a controversial polygamy club, has been closely tied to the religious Islamic group Al-Arqam which was banned in Malaysia in 1994.
 The Obedient Wives Club denies allegations that they are trying to revive Al-Arqam.

-Though the Obedient Wives Club is an Islamic organization, they are open to any woman, regardless of their denomination.
+Although the Obedient Wives Club claims to be an Islamic organization, they are open to all women, regardless of their denomination or religion.
 The Obedient Wives Club claims to fight divorce, domestic violence, and other social ills by teaching wives how to please their husbands.
 As one member put it, "A man married to a woman who is as good or better than a prostitute in bed has no reason to stray.
 Rather than allowing him to sin, a woman must do all she can to ensure his desires are met."

+The club has opened a branch in Singapore in June 2011, attracting a handful of members.
+The country's Islamic Religious Council has condemned the group.
+The group expanded into Indonesia at about the same time, claiming to have approximately 300 members there.

+In 2015, the club announced that it had dissolved itself, and its members had rebranded it as Rumah Poligami Indah Dari Tuhan ("Beautiful Polygamy Home From God").

+The club's parent organization has moved its headquarters to Mecca, Saudi Arabia, and have expanded throughout South East Asia.

 Controversy

-In October 2011, the Obedient Wives Club published a 115-page book, guiding wives through the physical and spiritual aspects of sex.
+In October 2011, the Obedient Wives Club published a 115-page book, guiding women through the physical and spiritual aspects of sex.
 This book, titled Islamic Sex, quickly stirred controversy.
-Many groups, such as Sisters in Islam, Aware (the Association of Women for Action and Research) and the Islamic Religious Council of Singapore, criticized the book, calling it backwards and disrespectful to women and men.
+Many groups, such as Sisters in Islam, AWARE (the Association of Women for Action and Research) and the Islamic Religious Council of Singapore, criticized the book, considering it degenerate and disrespectful to both women and men.
 In particular, they disputed the club's assertion that if wives serve their husbands like "first class prostitutes" they will be able to maintain happy marriages.
-Critics argue that the values being promoted by the club involve objectification of women, and places unfair responsibility on wives.
-They further argue it reduces Islamic marriage to a sexual exchange.
-As a representative of the Islamic Religious Council of Singapore said, "Happiness in a marriage goes beyond receiving sexual fulfillment from one's wife."
+Critics argue that the behavior being promoted by the club involve objectification of women, and places an unfair burden on wives.
+They further argue it reduces Islamic marriage to merely sexual activity.
+A representative of the Islamic Religious Council of Singapore said that "happiness in a marriage goes beyond receiving sexual fulfillment from one's wife."
 Minister Shahrizat Jalil of the Women, Family and Community Development agreed, noting "To hinge fidelity, domestic violence and the fulfillment of a husband’s responsibilities purely on a wife's capacity to be obedient, stimulate sexual arousal … is not only demeaning to wives, but to husbands as well."

-In conjunction with the launch of the book, a stage performance glorifying Islamic sex took place.
-In the performance, the performers claim that Islamic sex is "many times more amazing than the forbidden sex of the Jews" also raised eyebrows.
+In conjunction with the launch of the book Islamic Sex, a stage performance glorifying Islamic sex took place.
+In the performance, the performers' claim that Islamic sex is "many times more amazing than the forbidden sex of the Jews" also raised eyebrows.
+The controversial book has also been published with the book subtitle "fighting Jews to return Islamic sex to the world".

-Other groups have criticized the book for promoting group sex between a man and his wives.
-However, the Obedient Wives Club claims that this is a purely spiritual exercise and not a physical reality.

-In November 2011, the Malaysian government banned the book.

-Islamic basis

-The Obedient Wives Club claims that Islam promotes sex within marriage, noting that "You [God] have said that all these acts are halal, pure, beautiful and like a prayer [between a man and a wife]."